Latest News

 View EventMNO Programs and Links

-Take the Survey HereMNO School Food Program
+Learn MoreMNO School Food Program

 The Métis Nation of Ontario (MNO) is proud to introduce the MNO School Food Program.
 This program aims to work progressively toward improved access to nutritious food; and help Métis children meet their nutritional and health needs, develop healthy food-related behaviours and attitudes, as well as food and nutrition knowledge and skills.